Hamed-Ayodeji/HNG-internship-devops-stage-2/README.md

 ## Project Structure

-The repository is organized into two main directories:
+The repository is organized into the following main directories:

 - **frontend**: Contains the ReactJS application.
 - **backend**: Contains the FastAPI application and PostgreSQL database integration.
+- **aws-server**: Contains Terraform configuration for AWS EC2 deployment.

 Each directory has its own README file with detailed instructions specific to that part of the application.